Breastfeeding Facts

 Each of us has unique opinions on infant feeding formed from our own experiences and those of others we know.
 Knowing the facts will help you make informed choices that are best for your family.

-Exclusively breastfeeding is recommended for the first 6 months.
-After that, breastfeeding should continue with complementary foods for 1 year or more.
+Exclusive breastfeeding is recommended … After that, babies should continue to receive human milk along with complimentary foods for 2 years or more.

 Problems with lactation and latching